joanacastello/marvel-assessment/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Project set up

+In order to make the app work properly, you will need to create a folder under the /src folder called environments.
+Inside this, create a file called environment.ts with your Marvel API key.

+  export const environment = {
+  	production: false,
+  	publicApiKey: [Your marvel API key]
+	};

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).